 October 2011: Brianna Amat, Pinckney Community High School, in Michigan was selected as the homecoming queen and she also kicked the winning field goal for her school.

 Today is December 29, 2006.
 It was very early in the morning, it was still dark, when I was rudely awakened by the ringing of our phone.
 I removed the covers and began to shiver; it was below fifty degrees.
-In my slippers and skivvies I made my way to the phone, while dreading what I might hear.
+In my slippers and skivvies, I made my way to the phone, while dreading what I might hear.
 When calls come in during sleep time, I expect to be notified that someone is in the hospital or died, or some other major catastrophe.
-The answering machine picked-up, while I stood there shivering, and spoke it's builtin drawl message.
-When completed, a women stated, "My name is Doreen." (my thoughts were, "You inconsiderate bitch, what the hell are you selling this time of the day?")
-She continued, "I found a check of your" (I began thinking, "What's her angle") "for one hundred dollars, made out to Michael ______."
-I pick up at that point.
+The answering machine picked-up, while I stood there shivering, and spoke it's built in drawl message.
+When completed, a woman stated, "My name is Doreen." (my thoughts were, "You inconsiderate bitch, what the hell are you selling this time of the day?")
+She continued, "I found a check of yours" (I began thinking, "What's her angle") "for one hundred dollars, made out to Michael ______."
+I picked up at that point.

 Based on my thought prior to actually answering the call, you can tell that I am a skeptic and cynical.
 I am happy to report that a bit of faith in the good of people has been restored.
 Doreen gave me her phone numbers so that my grandson could contact her and get his check back, which he did.
 Even though it was unnecessary, she apologized when she discovered that although the Sun was shining brightly in Florida it was still well below the horizon in California.

 We were now awake, so we decided to go to breakfast.
-On the way to eat, we mail a letter in the drive through.
-As we were leaving we saw a letter on the ground which probably was dropped by someone.
-Because there were cars behind us we left.
+On the way to eat, we mailed a letter in the drive through.
+As we were leaving, we saw a letter on the ground which probably was dropped by someone.
+Because there were cars behind us, so we left.
 Feeling guilty we returned to the post office to see if the letter had been picked up; it hadn't.
-So my wife worked her way around the hedges, picked it up and put it into the mail box.
+So, my wife worked her way around the hedges, picked it up and put it into the mailbox.
 She felt good about doing it.
 And I was proud of her.

 August 19, 2006 - Report on TV news: A man in Florida saved nine ducklings from starvation by helping them get out of a storm drain, that they had fallen into.
 Mom duck was happy.